VanFleet0351/CSE3341Interpreter/README.md

 [Home](https://vanfleet0351.github.io/Kyle-Van-Fleet-Portfolio/)

 # Toy Language Interpreter
 This is a class project for CSE 3341 at Ohio State.
 It is an interpreter for a toy language called Core.
-It was built using java and OOP.
-//TODO:explain more on how it was created
+Core is an imperitave language that supports many features of a modern programing like loops, switch cases, stored variables, out put to the console, compile time error reporting, execution time error reporting, etc.

+## The program flow

+**The interpreter** takes 2 command line arguments; a .code file containing the program and a .data file containing the integer data associated with the programs variables.
+The code and data files are passed to the **Scanner**, where the lexical analysis is performed, the files are read character by character to create a queue of tokens.
+The Scanner is then passed to the **Parser**, where the syntax analysis if performed.
+The parser creates a parse tree of the program from the stream of tokens provided by the scanner.
+The program can then be executed to recieve output to the screen or it can have a formatted version of the program printed to the screen.
+During execution program variables are stored and retrieved from a hashtable at runtime of program to maintain constant time performance.

 Core: A Toy Imperative Language
 ```